 Despite a rich tradition of pastured pig husbandry, a generation of experience and know-how was lost during the second half of the 20th century.
 As producers abandoned traditional outdoor systems and embraced confinement hog buildings, decades of hard-won wisdom quietly slipped through our fingers.
 When I began farming full-time in the mid 1990s, information about free-range pig systems at that time amounted to a few paragraphs in How To livestock books, or imaginative applications such as Polyface’s now famous Pigaerator Pork.

 But I needed a system that accounted for seasonality and scaleability, combining modern efficiencies with old-fashioned husbandry practices.
 I wanted a better understanding of how pigs might fertilize depleted soils and interact with other livestock species, all the while producing mouth-watering bacon and hams.
 In hindsight, I’m not sure these restoration philosophies existed in one place.
 In an attempt to remedy this, here’s a list I wish had been available when I started out, knowledge I’ve gained from raising pastured stocker pigs for over fifteen years.

 Quick note: This article is intended for successfully raising stockers on pasture, not farrowing sows.
-That’s a topic for a later post.
+That’s a topic for a different article.

 Raising Pigs on Pasture: An Evolution